Lou Reed: 1975–1979: Addiction and creative work

 1975's Coney Island Baby was dedicated to Reed's then-partner Rachel Humphreys, a transgender woman Reed dated and lived with for three years.
-Humphreys also appears in the photos on the cover of Reed's 1977 "best of" album, Walk on the Wild Side: The Best of Lou Reed.
+Humphreys also appears in the photos on the cover of Reed's 1977 greatest hits album Walk on the Wild Side: The Best of Lou Reed.
 Rock and Roll Heart was his 1976 debut for his new record label Arista, and Street Hassle (1978) was released in the midst of the punk rock scene he had helped to inspire.
 Reed took on a watchful, competitive and sometimes dismissive attitude towards punk.
 Aware that he had inspired the scene, he regularly attended shows at CBGB to track the artistic and commercial development of numerous punk bands, and a cover illustration and interview of Reed appeared in the first issue of Punk magazine by Legs McNeil.